John Cournos: Anti-communism

 In the aftermath of the October Revolution Cournos was involved with a London-based anti-Communist organisation, the Russian Liberation Committee.
 On its behalf, he wrote in 1919 a propaganda pamphlet, London under the Bolsheviks: A Londoner's Dream on Returning from Petrograd, based largely on what he saw during his 1917–1918 visit to Aleksey Remizov, whose Chasy he was then translating as The Clock.
 It closely parallels the early events of the Bolshevik seizure of power in Russia, but with a British setting.

 Death

-Cournos died in New York City.
+Cournos died in New York City at the age of 85 in the New York Infirmary, survived by two stepchildren via Satterthwaite.